telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/custom-functions.md

         [ "value", "anyvalue" ]
     ]);

-With this implementation, typing `=ISERROR(1/0)` will return `#DIV/0!`, instead of `true` — the error will be passed over, aborting computation.
-To allow errors to go through, append a `!` to the type:
+With this implementation, typing `=ISERROR(1/0)` returns `#DIV/0!` instead of `true`&mdash;the error is passed over, aborting computation.
+To allow errors to go through, append a `!` to the type.

+###### Example

     ...args([
         [ "value", "anyvalue!" ]
     ]);

-This time `true` will be returned.
+This time `true` is returned.

 ### Reference Type Specifiers

-All the above type specifiers will force references.
-For this reason `=TRUNCATE(A5)` will also work — the function will get the value in `A5` cell.
-If `A5` contains a formula, our runtime library will make sure you get the current value (that is, `A5` will be evaluated first).
-This all goes under the hood and you need not worry about.
+All the above type specifiers force references.
+For this reason `=TRUNCATE(A5)` also works&mdash;the function gets the value in `A5` cell.
+If `A5` contains a formula, the runtime library makes sure you get the current value (that is, `A5` is evaluated first).
+All of this goes under the hood and you need not worry about it.

 However, sometimes you might need to write functions that receive a reference, instead of a resolved value.
 One example is Excel's `ROW` function.
-In its basic form, it takes a cell reference and returns its row number.
-The actual `ROW` function is more complicated, but this is just to exemplify:
+In its basic form, it takes a cell reference and returns its row number, as demonstrated in the example below.
+The actual `ROW` function is more complicated.

+###### Example

     defineFunction("row", function(cell){
         // add 1 because internally row indexes are zero-based